jpat-12/CoT-Generation-Broadcast/README.md

 ## TO DO ##
-1. Icon Set Creation Automation
-2. Push Iconsets automatically to TAKServer
+1. Push iconsets automatically to TAKServer
-3. Video Instructions/Demo
+2. Video Instructions/Demo